A Poem Called Blancmange

 Where boys with broken feet keep marching on and on

-Words don’t like to be abused on a politician’s tongue
+Some words are abused on a politician’s tongue

-But the bestest word in the whole wide world must surely be
+But the bestest word in the whole wide world must surely be benign:

-benign: benign, benign, benign, benign, benign, benign, benign.
+benign, benign, benign, benign, benign, benign, benign.

 This poem was written for National Poetry Day 2019 on the theme of Truth.